 1) You are not adapted and ready to the demands of a truck driving requirements.
 A road is a strange place for you, and you cannot imagine spending long hours of driving.

-2) You do not have the time management skills to safely run long miles without burning out or getting tired in heavy traffic, the lack of available parking and, most importantly, bad weather
+2) You do not have the time management skills to safely run long miles without burning out or tiring in heavy traffic, the lack of available parking and, most importantly, bad weather

-So, you might be standing at the counter at a truck stop and hear a veteran complain that he only had 3100 miles this week, and you are so exhausted you cannot remember your own name and you only turned 2800.
+So, you might be standing at the counter at a truck stop and hear a veteran complain that he only had 3100 miles this week.
+But you are so exhausted you cannot remember your own name and you only turned 2800.
 How do they do it?
 Let’s look at some tips for adapting to the road.

 • It Takes About a Year to “Get it.”